Nabil-NTUProjs/DataScience-Proj/Readme/readme.md

 2. Su Gaoyang (U2121723E)
 3. Scott Wong  (U2122366G)

-## Background:
-Let us first take a look into the global Drinking water quality issue.
-•	Globally, 772 million people lack basic access to clean water.
-•	The number of deaths due to unsafe water is 485,000 in 2020.
-•	With so many different water samples around the world, a lot of resources and computational powers are spent to test on factors affecting the quality of water.

-With this regard, is it necessary to test the quality of water based on ALL of the available variables in the water sample?
-Including ALL of the available variables may become a time-consuming process and demand a lot of computational power, which is certainly not viable for the prevalent testing of the water.
-In an attempt to improve efficiency and to improve prediction accuracy of testing of the water samples, we decide to look into feature importance,  where feature Importance refers to techniques that calculate a score for all the input features for a given model — the scores simply represent the “importance” of each feature.
-A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable.
-From the set of the scores, we can then sieve out the most important features, for prediction.

-## Why Feature Importance is useful
-1. Data Understanding - Like a correlation matrix, feature importance allows us to understand the relationship between the various dependent variables and the independent variables.
-It enables us to understand what features are irrelevant, so that we can sieve them out.
-2. Model Improvement - The scores calculated from feature importance can help to reduce dimensionality of the model (LDA and PCA).
-The higher scores are kept and lower scores that are deemed as less correlated with the model are removed.
-This simplifies the model, and also makes the model more efficient, improving the performance of the model.
-As such, selecting the appropriate features for these models is important.
-Irrelevant data culminates in bias, potentially decreasing accuracy of our prediction.
-Excessive columns of data in the dataset takes too much computational power and time, inefficient and redundant.

-## Problem Statement:
-With so many different factors that can affect water quality, which ones have the most impact?<br>
-We decide to use the idea of feature importance.
-By identifying data that impacts the decision the most we can increase our data accuracy prediction and improve efficiency.

 ## Dataset from:
 MsSmartyPants.
 (2021, June 30).
 Water quality.
 Kaggle.
 Retrieved February 3, 2022, from https://www.kaggle.com/datasets/mssmartypants/water-quality